psychemedia/island-storynotes/edward-woodville.md

 France was laying claim to Brittany, and with a threat of invasion, the Bretons sought the help of the King of England.
 In a master stroke of diplomacy, Henry, who perhaps owed both sides his allegiance, had been given the role of mediator, but now the Bretons explicitly asked for his help.

 "No can do" he said, although we might perhaps imagine the language he used was very particular, very Johnsonian...
-"No one from this island, of which I am sovereign, and upon which I now stand will help you" perhaps?
+"No one from *this* island, *this island of __Britain__*, of which I am sovereign, and *upon which I now stand* will help you" perhaps?
 Listening closely, a long time ally of Brittany, is Edward Woodville.
 Edward Woodville, Captain of the Isle of Wight.
+An island just a short hop away from what some locals still today call "the big Island".

 Woodville pleads with the King, but the King has spoken.
 And so, Edward returns home, across the Solent.
 To another island.
 Accompanied by the two Breton ambassadors.